 Note that the authorship of these two studies overlaps.

-Teschke gave a presentation at the 2012 Velo-City conference in Toronto.
+Teschke gave a presentation at the 2012 Velo-City conference in Vancouver.
 I have posted comments on this presentation.
 My review addresses the deficits in epidemiology as an approach to the study of traffic safety, and also, specifics of the presentation.
 The graphics for the presentation display the preposterous result from the Harris study that bicycle crashes were 2000% as high on streets without cycle tracks as on streets with them, although the study also reports that more than half of all the crashes did not involve a motor vehicle.
 There are other absurdities.
 Also, it is clear from the authors’ presentation at a conference that they do not understand the definition of a collision, or intentionally skewed their data by describing single-bike crashes as collisions.